-- 4A: Empower USBE, educators, parents, and students with access to timely, useful, safeguarded data - 4B: Support LEAs in providing a personalized learning plan for each student - 4C: Increase access to qualified school personnel to design personalized learning plans in partnership with teachers, students and families - 4D: Promote new school system models for personalized learning implementation
+- 4A: Empower USBE, educators, parents, and students with access to timely, useful, safeguarded data. - 4B: Support LEAs in providing a personalized learning plan for each student. - 4C: Increase access to qualified school personnel to design personalized learning plans in partnership with teachers, students and families. - 4D: Promote new school system models for personalized learning implementation.

-Utah State Board Members
+Board Members

 The Utah State Board of Education is a constitutionally established, elected, non-partisan body that exercises "general control and supervision" over the public education system in Utah, including establishing the state educational core standards, state educator licensing policies, and state high school graduation requirements.
 Its 15 members are elected from geographic areas in Utah to four-year terms.
 The State Board appoints the State Superintendent who is the executive officer of the Board.
-Both the State Board and State Superintendent are responsible for compliance with state and federal laws and administrative rules affecting education and for the distribution of funds to charter and district schools.